Sport weekly: Football speaks out on the Israel-Hamas war

 All of this raises questions.
 Since there is no clean separation of politics from sport, who gets to speak freely?
 Whose politics are allowed?
 Who is football for?

-Of course, there should be limits – racism, homophobia, transphobia and other forms of hate speech should not be tolerated in stadiums – and there will be debates over where the lines are and on the timing of statements.
+Of course, there should be limits – racism, anti-semitism, Islamophobia, homophobia, transphobia and other forms of hate speech should not be tolerated in stadiums – and there will be debates over where the lines are and on the timing of statements.

 But defending football stadiums as a civil society space – whether for protest, activism, or indeed somewhere to forget the world outside the stadium – free from the burdensome interference of politicians and officials seems vital.